 Herlik a former U.S. Senate staffer, patented inventor, book author, Desert Storm veteran and Air Force reserve lieutenant colonel is urging acquisition and conversion of A-10s to wildfire bombers.

 The U.S. government's own reports have expressed interest in studying the move.
-But as one, dubbed the National Study of Air Tankers, put it, "the Pentagon is clearly not inclined to provide those aircraft, saying they are needed for national security purposes."
+But as one, dubbed the National Study of Air Tankers, put it, "the Pentagon is clearly not inclined to provide those aircraft, saying they are needed for national security purposes.

-A-10 supporters say the lines between national security and homeland defense have blurred
+A-10 supporters say the lines between national security and homeland defense have blurred since Sept.
+11. Some members of Congress, representing parts of the West, and a handful of California legislators have voiced interest in creating Firehogs.

-But the idea has lacked champions with power at the top levels of the legislative and executive branches of both federal and state government, even though government reports have suggested the highest officials in the nation take notice of the aerial firefighting problem and despite A-10 supporters' belief it's a cheaper solution
+But the idea has lacked champions with power at the top levels of the legislative and executive branches of both federal and state government, even though government reports have suggested the highest officials in the nation take notice of the aerial firefighting problem and despite A-10 supporters' belief it's a cheaper solution than many other proposals.

 "There's unlimited money to fight wildfires after they start but none to develop air tankers that work," said Herlik, who has flown everything from big transports to the A-10.
 "Like modern combat, no amount of money will build an effective system after the wildfires start.
 It's a lethal 'come as you are' environment."